patrickgbws/pdftochat/README.md

-# Free PDFGPT - The Best AI Chatbot for Chatting with Any PDFs
+# Free PDFGPT - The Best AI Chatbot for Chatting with Any PDFs pdfaichatbot.vercel.app